Stephen Levin, Chief Executive Officer

 Vera Figueiredo joined Solar One in 2019 as an Environmental STEM Educator to expand STEM programming into Newark, NJ.
 Her experience in both formal and informal education shaped her philosophy of providing communities with knowledge and skills that can empower them to improve their environmental and social condition.
 Vera holds a Masters in Environmental Sciences from the Institute for the Environment and Sustainability at Miami University, OH.
 She has worked with organizations and schools in MD, DC, VA, PA, and NJ.
 Her passion for the natural world motivates her to seek and share the overlooked beauties of NJ.

-Sarah Pidgeon joined Solar One in 2009 and saw the growth of Green Design Lab from a small scale pilot to its current reach of over 300 schools.
+Sarah Pidgeon joined Solar One in 2009 and saw the growth of Green Design Lab from a small scale pilot to its current reach of over 800 schools.
 Sarah is passionate about inspiring NYC students to bring sustainability into their schools and communities.
-Prior to joining Solar One, Sarah worked as an educator for several years at the Center for the Urban Environment in Brooklyn, where she taught classes in Urban Design and Ecology.
+Prior to joining Solar One, Sarah worked as an educator at the Center for the Urban Environment in Brooklyn, where she taught classes in Urban Design and Ecology.
 However, her real passion for environmental education began during her childhood spent as a camper and staff member at Frost Valley YMCA in the Catskill Mountains, where she was first exposed to sustainable practices like composting food waste.
-When she is not busy teaching about all things sustainable, Sarah enjoys riding her bike, cooking, and drawing.
+Sarah holds an MBA in Management for Mission Driven Organizations from Marlboro College in Vermont.